mekmarriott/ehrvis/README.md

 4) RUN

 	>> python app.py
-	OR
+	OR (if you want to use a real web server)
 	>> foreman start (run on web proc)
-	# Note: foreman is preferred to see how it will function on the gunicorn server
+	Then go to localhost://5000 on your browser to see the application

 5) Contributing - If you want to add python dependencies, make sure to add them to requirements.txt: